atn832/fake_cloud_firestore/test_driver/README.md

 ### FieldValue tests

-The `field_value_behaviors` are test cases for FieldValue implementation.
+The `field_value_behaviors` is a test for FieldValue implementation.
-This test requires 2 invocations.
+This test has 2 invocation types.
 One for cloud_firestore_mocks and the other for real Firestore and Firestore Emulator backend.

-The latter is for reference to ensure that the three firestore implementations behave in the same manner for the same set of assertions.
+The environment variable `FIRESTORE_IMPLEMENTATION` determines the Cloud Firestore implementation.

 For `cloud_firestore_mocks`: